Shanawdithit, JUNE 2019

 Music by Dean Burry | Libretto by Yvette Nolan

 Featuring mezzo-soprano Marion Newman as Shanawdithit

 Shanawdithit, a new opera project commissioned in partnership with Tapestry Opera, starring Marion Newman in the title role.
-Opening in May 2019 in Toronto before its St. John’s premiere, the work is centered on the life of Shanawdithit (1801-1829), the last recorded surviving member of the Beothuk Nation in Newfoundland, and the extinction and erasure of her people.
+Opening in May 2019 in Toronto before its St. John’s premiere, the work is centered on the life of Shanawdithit (1801-1829), the last recorded surviving member of the Beothuk Nation in Newfoundland.

 In 1829, Shawnadithit is taken to St. John’s by William Cormack, a self-styled explorer who is fascinated by Shanawdithit’s people.
 In the last months of her life, she created a series of coded drawings that speak of the loneliness of survival and lost history.

 Collaboratively interpreted by Indigenous artists from across Canada, including Aria Evans, Michelle Olson, Jerry Evans, Jordan Bennett, Meagan Musseau, and Lori Blondeau, led by librettist Yvette Nolan and Newfoundland composer Dean Burry, these drawings asks us to acknowledge the ways that stories are told, who gets to tell them, and how they are heard.
 Shanawdithit is a work unlike anything in opera.